SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 ]
 ```

-## Adding Angular Child Routes for a Content Page
+## How to add Angular children routes for Content Page

-Angular can display components for child routes inside nested `<router-outlet>`.
-Although the SAP Commerce Cloud CMS doesn't support child pages, in Spartacus you can have child routes.
-You need to configure child routes for your CMS component, for example in `ConfigModule`:
+Angular can display components for children routes inside nested `<router-outlet>`.
+Although the SAP Commerce Cloud CMS doesn't support *children pages*, in Spartacus you can have children routes.
+You need to configure *children routes* for your CMS compoennt, for example in `ConfigModule`:

 ```typescript
 cmsComponents: {